Super Bowl 2020: Date, time, TV channel, location, how to watch

-The NFL’s 100th season will conclude with Super Bowl LIV in 2020.
+Less than two weeks remain until the NFL’s 100th season concludes with Super Bowl LIV in 2020.
 Check out all you need to know about game below including the date, location, how to watch, halftime show info and more.

 When is Super Bowl Sunday 2020?